 At 2 a.m. that morning Williams' life reached a turning point from which there can be no return.
-A shot rang out from his bedhis mansion.
+A commentary shot rang out from his bedroom on the second floor of his mansion.
 About a dozen guests preparing to leave a small party at his home, rushed in to see what had happened.
 A man was dead.